Residue sums for superconformal indices: Introduction

 Motivated by this, we evaluate the residue sums for both the Macdonald and full superconformal indices of supersymmetric $SU(2)$ gauge theories which either are or flow to an SCFT.
 The closed form formulas we obtain have various interesting properties, including the aforementioned analytic dependence on the fugacities.
 We also find various interesting connections with the mathematics of basic and elliptic hypergeometric integrals and series.
 For example, the residue evaluations of the Macdonald index of $\mathcal{N}=2$ $SU(2)$ superconformal SQCD leads to new transformation formulas for basic hypergeometric series.

 For the full superconformal index, the reduced measure allows us, for the first time, to evaluate elliptic hypergeometric integrals in terms of residue sums.
 The result takes the form of a novel, convergent double infinite sum over a bilinear combination of two elliptic hypergeometric \emph{summands} with a non-factorizing prefactor.
-The expression cannot be directly expressed in terms of a product of two full elliptic hypergeometric series, as was suggested in \cite{Peelaers:2014ima,spiri2024}.
-Our formulas, combined with Seiberg duality (in the $\mathcal{N}=1$ case) and generalized $S$-duality (in the $\mathcal{N}=2$ case), lead us to non-terminating summation and transformation formulas involving the bilinear combinations of elliptic hypergeometric summands mentioned above.
+In particular, we find that the expression does not take the form of a product of two elliptic hypergeometric series, unlike the suggested formulas in \cite{Peelaers:2014ima,spiri2024}.
+Our formulas, combined with Seiberg duality (in the $\mathcal{N}=1$ case) and generalized $S$-duality (in the $\mathcal{N}=2$ case), lead us to non-terminating summation and transformation formulas involving the bilinear combinations of elliptic hypergeometric summands.

 Given the relation between our formula for the Macdonald index of the $\mathcal{N}=4$ $SU(2)$ theory and the TQFT formula, we speculate that a simplification of the residue sum for the full index may shed light on its TQFT formulation, which remains an open problem \cite{Gadde:2011uv,Razamat:2013qfa}.
-Finally, we demonstrate that our method extends to higher rank gauge theories by evaluating the Macdonald index of $\mathcal{N}=4$ $SU(3)$ theory.
+Finally, we demonstrate that our method extends to higher rank gauge theories by evaluating the Macdonald index of $\mathcal{N}=4$ $SU(3)$ SYM theory through residues.

 \paragraph{Previous approaches}